-(NOTE: The following example includes the American Rescue Plan’s temporary elimination of the “subsidy cliff” for 2021 and 2022.
-This may or may not be extended by Congress for future years, so it’s important to understand that unless the ARP’s changes are made permanent, the subsidy cliff would reappear in 2023.
+(NOTE: The following example includes the American Rescue Plan’s temporary elimination of the “subsidy cliff,” which has been extended through 2025 by the Inflation Reduction Act.
+This may or may not be further extended by Congress, so it’s important to understand that unless the ARP’s changes are made permanent, the subsidy cliff would reappear in 2026.
 This would mean that subsidy eligibility would end altogether at 400% of the poverty level, as opposed to just being reduced.)

-My husband and I are both 55 and have an AGI of $70,000 before accounting for health insurance.
-Where we live in Illinois, that results in a 2021 premium subsidy of $707 per month, and an after-subsidy premium of $498 per month for the benchmark plan.
-Since we’re self-employed, we can deduct that $498 per month (the amount we pay after the subsidy) using the self-employed health insurance deduction (line 16 on Schedule 1 of Form 1040).
-But that brings our ACA-specific MAGI down to $64,024.
-And that, in turn, increases our premium subsidy to $787 per month, which reduces the amount that we pay ourselves and thus reduces our deduction.
-The calculations thus becomes circular — how do we determine how much our premium tax credit is and how much we can actually deduct using the self-employed health insurance deduction?
+Here’s the example scenario: My husband and I are both 55 and have an AGI of $70,000 before accounting for health insurance.
+Where we live in Illinois, that results in a 2023 premium subsidy of $846 per month, and an after-subsidy premium of $472 per month for the benchmark plan.
+Since we’re self-employed, we can deduct that $472 per month (the amount we pay after the subsidy) using the self-employed health insurance deduction (line 16 on Schedule 1 of Form 1040).
+But that brings our ACA-specific MAGI down to $64,336.
+And that, in turn, increases our premium subsidy to $926 per month, which reduces the amount that we pay ourselves and thus reduces our deduction.
+So the calculation becomes circular — how do we determine how much our premium tax credit is and how much we can actually deduct using the self-employed health insurance deduction?

 A. This can be a complex situation, and our answer is intended to serve as an overview of how the subsidy calculation works; always seek help from a qualified tax professional if you have questions about your specific situation.

 In July 2014, the IRS released 26 CFR 601.105, in which they acknowledged the circular relationship between self-employed health insurance premium deductions, AGI, and premium tax credits: